16 Mother's Day movies to watch with your mom

 Answer: There are several great movies to watch on Mother's Day.
 Among them is the most recent, 'Everything Everywhere All at Once'.

-Answer: You can watch any of the feel-good movies such as 'Only Yesterday,' 'Mamma Mia!' and 'Dumplin’.'
+Answer: You can watch any of the feel-good movies such as 'Only Yesterday' or 'Mamma Mia!' with your mother.

-Answer: There are several great films to watch with mother.
+Answer: There are several beautiful films to watch with your mother.
 Among them are 'Ballad of a Soldier,' 'Brave,' 'Wonder,' and 'The Sound of Music.'